gisumd/COVID-19-API-Documentation/docs/indicators/indicators_behavior.md

 ## List of Behavior Indicators

-List of indicator aggregate data for survey behavior questions
+List of behavior indicators, including mask wearing and more.

 | Indicator        | Description          | Survey Question Used |